nabla/sample-app/README.md

 This code is a quick example of a web application that integrates our [Copilot API](https://www.nabla.com/).

 To test it on your machine:
 - First you need an API key.
-To get one, please [contact us](mailto:contact@nabla.com?subject=I%20need%20a%20Nabla%20Copilot%20API%20key)
+To get one, go to the [Console to create an organization](https://pro.nabla.com/copilot-api-signup) and create a Server API Key in API Keys.
 - Replace the placeholder in `main.js` line 1 with your key.
 - Then, you just need to run a http static server.